1fixdotio/categories-metabox-enhanced/README.txt

 * Change the built-in Categories metabox to a single term UI, which means replacing the checkboxes with radio buttons or a select drop-down.
 * Apply the single term UI to other hierarchical taxonomies in the plugin's Settings page.
-* TODO - Customized the single term UI by setting these options:
+* Customized the single term UI by setting these options:
 ** Priority and position of the metabox placement
 ** Title of the metabox
-** If the selection should be required
 ** If child-terms in the radio elements should be indenting ** If adding of new terms from the metabox is enable